sonhn85/DuckDBExcelAddin/README.md

 This project would not exist without the work of the DuckDB community.

-Special thanks xlduckdb that I have used in real life and inspired me about formula intergation path and xlrange mechanism.
+Special thanks to xlduckdb that I have used in real life and inspired me about formula intergation path and xlrange mechanism.

 Addition thanks to: